Updated March 2026

 How to Use Yubo

 Download the app on iOS or Android, enter your real name, phone number, and date of birth, and complete the Yoti facial verification.
 This takes about two minutes in most cases.
 Once in, you are prompted to add interest tags to your profile and upload a photo showing your face.
 The discovery feed shows you profiles of people currently online who share your interests.
-Swipe through them, match with people you want to connect with, and explore live sessions happening in your interest areas.
-Starting your own live is a single tap – pick your format (video, audio, or multi-guest), add a title, and go live immediately.
+Starting your own live is a single tap.

 One thing to set expectations around: Yubo’s free experience has become more limited in recent iterations.
-Users have noted that seeing who swiped on you, who viewed your profile, and some local matching features now sit behind an optional premium tier that costs around $24 per month.
-The core chat, swipe, and live streaming functionality remains free, but the premium features that improve visibility and discovery have migrated behind a paywall.
-This has frustrated loyal users who valued the original fully-free model.
-Whether the free experience is sufficient depends on how active you want to be on the platform.
+Key visibility and discovery features — including seeing who swiped on you and who viewed your profile — now sit behind an optional premium tier costing around $24 per month.
+The core chat, swipe, and live streaming functionality remains free, but the paywall has expanded in ways that have frustrated loyal users who valued the original fully-free model.

 Our Take on Yubo